rif-enriquez/pyFlightscript/README.md

 ## Installation

 No dependencies required at this time.
+Simply download the repo and install with:

 `python setup.py install`